Triad (organised crime)

-A triad (三合會 (三合会)) is a Chinese transnational organized crime syndicate based in Greater China with outposts in various countries having significant overseas Chinese populations.
+A triad is a Chinese transnational organised crime syndicate based in Greater China with outposts in various countries having significant overseas Chinese populations.

 The triads originated from secret societies formed in the 18th and 19th centuries, some influenced by white lotus societies of the 14th century, with the intent of overthrowing the minority Manchu-ruling Qing dynasty.
-In the 20th century, triads were enlisted by the Kuomintang (KMT) during the Republican era to attack political enemies, including assassinations.
-Following the founding of the People's Republic of China and subsequent crackdowns, triads and their operations flourished in Macau, Hong Kong, Taiwan, and overseas Chinese communities.
-Since the reform and opening up period, triads and other triad-like "black societies" re-emerged in mainland China.
-In modern times, triads overseas have been reported to have connections to the government of the People's Republic of China.
+In the Republican era of early 20th century, triads were enlisted by the Nationalist regime to attack political enemies, including assassinations.
+Following the foundation of the People's Republic of China and subsequent crackdowns by the Chinese Communist Party, triads and their operations retreated to Hong Kong, Macau and overseas Chinese communities.
+Since the Reform and Opening Up period, triads and other triad-like criminal organisations re-emerged in mainland China.
+In modern times, triads have been widely reported to have connections to the government of the People's Republic of China.

 Etymology

 According to the Oxford English Dictionary, "triad" is a translation of the Chinese term San He Hui (三合會), referring to the union of heaven, earth, and humanity.
 Another theory posits that the word "triad" was coined by British officials in colonial Hong Kong as a reference to the triads' use of triangular imagery.
 This theory however is highly improbable as the term "Triad" had been used by William Milne to describe secret societies in Southern China as early as 1826, well before the colony was even formed.
-It has been speculated that triad organizations took after, or were originally part of, militant movements such as the White Lotus, the Taiping and Boxer Rebellions, and the Heaven and Earth Society.
+It has been speculated that triad organisations took after, or were originally part of, militant movements such as the White Lotus, the Taiping and Boxer Rebellions, and the Heaven and Earth Society.

-The generic use of the word "triads" for all Chinese criminal organizations is imprecise; triad groups are geographically, ethnically, culturally, and structurally unique.
-"Triads" are traditional organized-crime groups originating from Hong Kong, Macau, and Taiwan.
-Criminal organizations operating in, or originating from, mainland China are "mainland Chinese criminal groups" or "black societies".
+The generic use of the word "triads" for all Chinese criminal organisations is imprecise; triad groups are geographically, ethnically, culturally, and structurally unique.
+"Triads" are traditional organised-crime groups originating from Hong Kong, Macau, and Taiwan.
+Criminal organisations operating in, or originating from, mainland China are "mainland Chinese criminal groups" or "black societies".